m-schaeffler/node-red-my-nodes/node-red-init/README.md

 ## init

-initialises a flow context variable.
+initialises a flow or global context variable.

 ### Input